 But what qualifies as starting construction?
 Solar contractors need to have a firm grasp on the “commence construction” policy to know whether a commercial project that may extend into 2020 will qualify for the 30% ITC.
 In June 2018, the IRS released guidance which answers this question.

 Understanding the “Commence Construction” Clause

-According to the IRS, there are two ways to establish that construction on a solar project has started for the purposes of claiming the solar ITC:
+According to the IRS, there are two ways to establish that construction on a commercial solar project has started for the purposes of claiming the solar ITC:

 - passing the “Physical Work Test” by starting “physical work of a significant nature,” or

 - passing the “Five Percent Safe Harbor test” by “spending five percent or more of the total cost of the facility in the year that construction begins.”